 How To Add A Subwoofer If You Don’t Have A Preamp/Subwoofer Out

-Like we already mentioned, if your receiver doesn’t have a preamp output, you can treat the sub like another speaker and use speaker wire to connect it to the speaker terminals of your receiver that are designated for the front right and left speakers.
+As we already mentioned, if your receiver doesn’t have a preamp output, you can treat the sub like another speaker and use speaker wire to connect it to the speaker terminals of your receiver that are designated for the front right and left speakers.

-Subwoofers are designed to modify low note sound that speakers cannot handle.
+Subwoofers are designed to modify low-note sound that speakers cannot handle.
 So, in case you would like to improve your sound system’s audio bass quality, find the right subwoofer.

 Connecting your subwoofer to an amp without sub out should not be a headache.